fifth-postulate/parser-combinators/articles/java-magazine/parser-combinators.md

 - D: How?
 - G: What if we could combine functions with this "parser signature" in a way that they become bigger and better parsers?
 - D: Sounds great!
 How would we go about that?
-- G: Say a text that starts with a number, but ends with "+10", we would like a next parser to continue where we left of.
+- G: Say a text that starts with a number, but ends with "+10", we would like the next parser to continue where we left off.
 So we need a way to return this left-over text.
 - D: So what about this:

 ```kotlin